Warehouse District/Central Business District

 The Warehouse District, which adjoins the CBD, has become New Orleans’ answer to New York’s SoHo (minus the steep cost).
 The area has flourished since the 1984 World’s Fair as an urban residential neighborhood.
 Much of the CBD and Warehouse area has been designated a local Historic District.
 The area offers upscale lofts, first-class condominiums, luxurious hotels, galleries, restaurants, museums and nightclubs.

 The Central Business District (CBD) extends from the Mississippi River to Claiborne Ave. and is located between Iberville Street and the Pontchartrain Expressway.
 The CBD is comprised of two National Register districts- the Upper and the Lower Central Business Districts.
 Poydras and Canal Streets are its main thoroughfares, featuring office buildings, high-rise hotels and shopping.
-The world-famous Mercedes-Benz Superdome is located on Poydras St. The riverside of the CBD hosts the Convention Center and The Riverwalk shopping complex (140 stores with magnificent views of the river).
+The world-famous Mercedes-Benz Superdome is located on Poydras St. The riverside of the CBD hosts the Convention Center and the recently renovated Riverwalk Outlet Collection (75 stores and restaurants with magnificent views of the river).

 The CBD/Warehouse received little damage from Hurricane Katrina, making it one of the safest areas in case of future hurricanes.
 Hurricane Katrina damaged many windows and some roofs, but only a handful of old brick buildings suffered any permanent structural damage.
 This neighborhood offers the best of both worlds: a historic setting and a modern locality, all within walking distance.
 (These descriptions were culled from numerous historical sources, the Greater New Orleans Community Data Center website and the City of New Orleans Official Tourism Website).